 The National Institute of Nutrition recommends using two or more types of vegetable oils on a rotational basis, to maintain a good balance of omega-3 and omega-6 fatty acids.
 Mustard oil, groundnut oil, canola oil, or ghee are all great for cooking .

-5 g of salt is equivalent to about one teaspoon.
+5 grams of salt is equivalent to about one teaspoon.
 It is also best to use iodised salt.

 Following this checklist will help you cover the basics and support your general health to a large extent.